No Love for Johnnie

-No Love for Johnnie is a 1961 British drama film in CinemaScope directed by Ralph Thomas.
-It was based on the 1959 book of the same title by the Labour Member of Parliament Wilfred Fienburgh, and stars Peter Finch.
+No Love for Johnnie is a 1961 British drama film in CinemaScope directed by Ralph Thomas and starring Peter Finch.
+It was written by Mordecai Richler and Nicholas Phipps based on the 1959 novel No Love for Johnnie by the Labour Member of Parliament Wilfred Fienburgh.

 It depicts the disillusionment and cynicism of a rebellious leftist Labour MP, who seeks escape in a relationship with a younger woman.

 The film had its world premiere on 9 February 1961 at the Leicester Square Theatre in London's West End.
 It has been called Thomas' best film.

 Plot

 Johnnie Byrne, a cynical and burnt-out Yorkshire Labour MP, whose career has seemingly stalled due to his ostensibly leftist leanings, is re-elected with the victorious Labour Party after a general election.
 Bitter not to receive an invitation to join the Government, his left-wing wife leaves him, and he accepts an invitation to lead a conspiratorial group of MPs working against the centrist government.
 Mary, the single woman upstairs, adores him, but they never quite become a couple.

 Johnnie falls in love with a 20-year-old student/model Pauline, and misses making an important speech against the Government's militaristic plans because he is in bed with her.
 His conspirators turn against him and cause his local party to attempt to deselect him.
 He suffers a humiliating vote of no-confidence at a meeting of his Constituency Labour Party, but is put on probation.
 He then goes in search of Pauline, who has ended their relationship, still in love, but knowing it is not the right relationship for her.

-He goes back home, to find his wife who wants to try again, and she gives him her phone number to call if he decides he wants her back.
-Meantime the Prime Minister offers him a junior post, and reveals that the reason Johnnie was not offered one before was due to his wife's communist connections.
+He goes back home, where he finds his wife, who wants to give their marriage another chance; she gives Johnnie her phone number to call if he decides he wants her back.
+Meanwhile, the Prime Minister offers him a junior post, and reveals that the reason Johnnie was not offered one earlier was due to his wife's communist connections.
 Johnnie tears up the paper with his wife's phone number and embraces his role in government.